Are we USING our INTELLIGENCE?

 dogs.
 He said dogs are so intelligent that they can distinguish between a good

-guy and a bad guy; a person who is reliable as against an untrustworthy person.
+guy and a bad guy; and a person who is reliable as against an untrustworthy person.

 This set